 KAREN BALLARD is an award winning photojournalist and local 600 motion picture still photographer based in Los Angeles.

-Entertainment clients include Warner Bros, Universal, Sony, Paramount, Netflix, CBS Films, Amazon, The Walt Disney Company, Lionsgate, HBO and ABC Television.
+Entertainment clients include Warner Bros, Universal, Sony, Paramount, Netflix, CBS Films, Amazon, The Walt Disney Company, Lionsgate, HBOMax, Apple TV, and ABC Television.
 Editorial clients have included Time, Newsweek, U.S. News & World Report, Paris Match, The New York Times Sunday Magazine, The Washington Post Sunday Magazine and The Los Angeles Times among others.

 Prior to moving to Los Angeles, Karen was based in Washington, DC, for 16 years, an accomplished photojournalist she covered major news stories at The White House, on Capitol Hill, the Middle East, and Haiti.
 In 2002 Ballard was embedded with the 101st Airborne in Kandahar, Afghanistan and the Persian Gulf for the ABC series "Profiles from the Frontlines" a Jerry Bruckheimer/Bertram Van Munster Production.

 In the spring of 2005 Ballard’s photojournalism work and her interest in film production caught the attention of Director Steven Spielberg.
-He hired Karen as his unit photographer for the Academy Award nominated film "Munich," and she has since worked on a number of feature films, including “Patriots Day,” “Jack Reacher,” "Quantum of Solace," "Defiance," “Rambo” and “The Expendables” to name a few.
+He hired Karen as his unit photographer for the Academy Award nominated film "Munich," and she has since worked on a number of feature films, including "Father Stu," "The Water Man," “Jack Reacher,” "Patriots Day," "Quantum of Solace," "Defiance," “Rambo” and “The Expendables” to name a few.
 Karen shot the first HBO feature film "Hemingway & Gellhorn" for Director Philip Kaufman and in 2015 Ballard traveled to South Africa for Netflix for their war feature, "The Siege of Jadotville."
 Ballard has traveled and worked in more than 50 countries around the world.

 Ballard has won numerous awards over the years from professional organizations including Pictures of the Year, the White House News Photographers Association, and the Associated Press, and in 2009 Ballard was one of the principal photographers for, “Barack Obama: The Official Inaugural Book,” which included more than two dozen of her photographs including the dramatic moment when Obama took the oath of office.
 The Smithsonian Museum of American History opened their show, “I Do Solemnly Swear,” based on the Obama book, which featured many of her photographs, more than a million people saw the exhibition, and those photos are now in their permanent collection.